jyhi/Notes/Law of Intellectual Property/2019-03-29-trademark.md

 - the **surrounding circumstances**
 - what would be likely to happen if both marks were used

+S.12(4): (**Protecing well-known or famous trademark**) Subjecting to subsection 6, a trademark which is:

+-	identical or similar to an earlier trademark
+-	proposed to be registered for goods and services which are not identical or similar to 	those for which the earlier trademark is protected

+shall not be registered if...

+- the earlier trademark is **entitled to protection under the Paris Convention as a well-known trademark** and the use of the latter trademark
+- would take unfair advantage of, or be detrimental to, the distinctive character or repute of the earlier trademark

 ### Exceptions

 - **saving provision** (S.11(2)): a trademark can _still_ be registered if it has, before the date of application for registration, in fact **acquired a distinctive character**, even though it fails to satisfy the requirements of _absolute grounds_